wildlyinaccurate/plait/docs/API/App.md

 ### <a id="start"></a> [`start(component)`](#start)

-Starts a Plait application lifecycle from a root component.
+Starts a Plait application life cycle from a root component.

 #### Arguments